BadeaBogdan/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T02_Lab_Mod01_Implementing Azure to Azure migration.md

 2. Wait until the replication is disabled.

-3. From the Azure portal, delete the Recovery Services vault.
+3. From the Azure portal, delete the Recovery Services vault and the associated resource group.

    > **Note**: You must ensure that the replicated item is removed first before you can delete the vault.